castengo/photodups/README.md

 Also if we want to keep the instagram picture, we need to compare the height to width ratio since instagram only allowed square pictures in 2014.
 Videos don't seem to be working at the time.

+Steps at first compared with image size.

+Then compared width.

+Realized that instagram pictures where same resolution so decided to get height also.
+Need to treat them separately.

+For whatever reason, the height and width fields could get mixed up so im gonna have to multiply one by the other for max resolution.

+ --- With this the instagram picture will never win! because the height or the width is cut off!

+ Metadata doesnt match actual image dimensions... it matches original dimensions.